jjv31/dmfs/README.md

 - ***Auxilary Files.*** The merger will require the user to verify (i) all approximate string matches ("fuzzy matches") and (ii) all suspicious matches.
 All verification that the user undertakes will appear in the directory "1.1 - DM-FS Loop Manual Matches".
 It will be saved as a CSV file so other users can replicate the decisions.
 - ***Output.*** A preliminary DM-FS Civilians database will appear in "res/1.2 - DM-FS Before Manual Corrections", as well as a portion of DM-FS Civilians that needs manual corrections.

 The file 'manual_correction_to_make.csv' will appear in the output directory.
 It is expected that the user will open this CSV file and apply manual corrections to the values that the algorithm highlighted --- i.e., any value that has an "ERROR" string in it.
 Once the user fixes a particular value, the user is also expected to go to the right of the CSV file and identify the database that is at fault for the discrepancy.
-For example, if there is a date discrepancy between FE, WP, and MPV, and FE was the only database that had the date correct, then the user should go to "date_fe", set that value to False (indicating FE is not at fault), and set "date_MPV" and "date_WP" to True (indicating both MPV and WP are at fault for a discrepancy).
+For example, if there is a date discrepancy between FE, WP, and MPV, and FE was the only database that had the date correct, then the user should go to "date_fe", and set that value to False (indicating FE is not at fault), and set "date_MPV" and "date_WP" to True (indicating both MPV and WP are at fault for a discrepancy).